QMTesting/qmtesting.github.io/_posts/2025-06-28-Black-Box-Testing-in-the-STLC-Best-How-To-Techniques.md

    Validate resolved issues and confirm no regressions have occurred.

 8. **Refactor and Reuse**
-   Update your test suite regularly to include new features and retire obsolete scenarios.
+   Regularly review your test suite to include new features and remove obsolete scenarios.

 ---